What Are Amino Acids:

 Amino acids are very small molecules, they’re not even “proteins” on their own, they’re the constituents of proteins formed from an amine group (nitrogen-containing, and all things proteinaceous contain nitrogen), a carboxylic acid group (carbon, hydroxide or “OH” and oxygen) and a side chain with a varied number of carbons, nitrogens, hydrogens, occasionally sulfur.
 To have a protein, you put these amino acids together.©Science-y Hair Blog 2013

 Where Are They:

 In hair, there are many amino acids (one source I have lists 20).
 The cuticle of hair – it’s multi-layered outer coating of “scales,” contains more amino acids than in the inner parts of the hair fiber - partly because proteins break down into amino acids and there is always protein being broken down at the cuticle.
-The outermost layer of cuticle (which can be missing at the ends of very long or damaged hair) contains more cystine forming cross-links with other proteins – creating a strong, resilient outer cuticle.
-Cystine is a sulfur-rich amino acid.
+The outermost layer of cuticle (which can be missing at the ends of very long or damaged hair) contains more cysteine forming cross-links with other proteins – creating a strong, resilient outer cuticle.
+Cysteine is a sulfur-rich amino acid.
 I imagine this like “cuticle glue.”
 Also in high amounts in the cuticle are glutamic acid, proline and valine.